 Once my two children were happily married and ensconced in California, I returned to the Midwest where I discovered my heartfelt home.
 Here I returned to school as I continued to work in Civil Engineering Drafting, and received my Associate of Science in IT/Web Design.

-Now she is retired, Marian divides her time between Wildlife Photography, Digital Art and writing.
-Because she grew up in the Sudan, Marian spoke and read both English and American (yes there is a difference!), French and Arabic, plus several Sudanese dialects in her very early years.
-Her parents were upper middleclass English with very good educations.
-Her Father, E. Alan Webb was an English and Bible Professor and her Mother, Phyllis (Hawkins) Webb was an accomplished poet and songwriter.
-Marian’s English grammar is excellent, although she’s very thankful for SpellCheck!
+Now that I am retired, I divide my time between Wildlife Photography, Digital Art and writing, as well as helping those who ask for help in any field with which I am proficient.
+Because I grew up in the Sudan, I speak and read both English and American (yes there is a difference!).
+While living in Africa, I also could speak French and Arabic, plus several Sudanese dialects.
+My parents were upper middleclass English with very good educations.
+My Father was an English and Bible Professor and my Mother, Phyllis (Hawkins) Webb was an accomplished poet and songwriter.
+They made sure we all spoke and wrote correct English grammar, but nonthing could help me learn to spell correctly, as I still get confused with the spelling in three different languages.
+I am very thankful for SpellCheck!

 I take great pleasure in my painting and writing, trying my best to tell a good story whatever medium I am using.
 My writing involves historical adventure stories, but I also have experience creating and writing my own syllabi for my sewing classes, Standard Operating Procedures for small businesses and non-profit organizations, catalogs, newsletters and instructional and just-for-fun articles.